Our belief in social justice means we stand up for what is right and are not afraid to amplify the voices of people in our society who go unheard.

 Samaritans offers a range of therapy and behaviour support services.

 Receive support with communication, eating, drinking and more.
 Samaritans speech pathology services can be provided in one of our centres or within your own home.

 Receive support to address challenges and enhance functional independence with daily living activities.
 Our Occupational Therapists are experts in assessing an individuals mobility and sensory needs.

 Receive support to develop social skills, build relationships and manage anxiety.
 Our Psychologists can also assist families and carers with behaviour support strategies.

-Our counselling and mental health services are open for families, young people, people with a disability as well as people who need financial or gambling counselling.
+Our counselling and mental health services are open for families, young people, people with a disability as well as people who need financial counselling.

 ARAFMI Hunter Mental Health Carers offer support and counselling for the families and friends of people with mental illness.

 Financial counselling is a free and confidential service offered by Samaritans.
 Our financial counsellors are skilled professionals who will listen to your problems and help you with things like bills or fines you are struggling to pay, being harassed by debt collectors, being evicted from your house, tax debts and gas, electricity or phone disconnection.

 Samaritans provides domestic and family violence support to women and children.